GovCompass

 training records

-Evidence of who completed which training content version, when, with results — the artefact that makes training function as a compliance control.
+Evidence of who completed which training content version, when, with results, the artifact that makes training function as a compliance control.

 transparency